988 Mental Health Crisis Line

 - Partner with 911 PSAP’s, psychiatric inpatient units, stabilization units and appropriate regional facilities.

-- The big part of the success of 988 will be the partnerships and collaboration with all services on the crisis continuum.
+- The big part of the continued success of 988 will be the partnerships and collaboration with all services on the crisis continuum.

 To learn more about our open positions, check out our career page here.